sinky/azur-postmap/README.md

-# Wordpress Posts on Map
+# Wordpress Posts as Marker on Leaflet Map

 ## Usage